uboslinux/ubos-website/content/docs/developers/faq/compare-package-manager.md

 ---
-title: Doesn’t apt / dpkg / yum / pacman etc. do what ``ubos-admin`` does already?
+title: Doesn’t apt / dpkg / yum / pacman etc. do this already already?
 ---

 No. They all manage software {{% gls Package %}}.
 They do not manage full configurations of